sasmazonur/OPERATING-SYSTEMS-I/README.md

-This course is being taught by: Justin Goins
+This course is taught by: Justin Goins